dannyk0104/Thanos/README.md

 # Thanos

-As size of graphs is getting complex and larger, processing such graphsbecome practically impossible to on CPUs.
+As size of graphs is getting complex and larger, processing such graphs become practically impossible to on CPUs.
-Rencently, GPUs are proven tobe fit for such purpose.
+Rencently, GPUs are proven to be fit for such purpose.
-However, utilizing a GPU to process a large graph isstill considered to be inefficient and slow.
+However, utilizing a GPU to process a large graph is still considered to be inefficient and slow.
-Processing them with subgraphs bypartitioning has become important for many applications in areas of comput-ing.
+Processing them with subgraphs by partitioning has become important for many applications in areas of computing.
-When a graph is partitioned into multiple sub-graphs, those sub-graphsshould be in equal sizes that fit into each GPU with maximum size to maxi-mize GPU utilization.
+When a graph is partitioned into multiple sub-graphs, those sub-graphs should be in equal sizes that fit into each GPU with maximum size to maximize GPU utilization.
-Also, it is crucial to reduce number of memory accessoutside of each sub-graph to avoid global memory access.
+Also, it is crucial to reduce number of memory access outside of each sub-graph to avoid global memory access.
-Not only load bal-ancing and quality of partition is important but also partitioning time is veryimportant.
+Not only load balancing and quality of partition is important but also partitioning time is very important.
-To achieve all those goals, we introduce Cross-Decomposition al-gorithm that iteratively partitions a graph.
+To achieve all those goals, we introduce Cross-Decomposition algorithm that iteratively partitions a graph.
-The algorithm suits very wellfor parallal GPU programming which leads to fast and high quality graphpartitioning.
+The algorithm suits very well for parallal GPU programming which leads to fast and high quality graph partitioning.

 ## Getting Started